Three actions

 -

-- Provision of healthy options and sale of lunches that are certified “smart meals”* (staff canteen)
+- Provision of healthy options and sale of lunches that are certified “smart meals”* at the staff canteen

 - Provision of healthy breakfasts during company-wide morning meetings (monthly)